REN-lls/JavaEEStudy/README.md

 # JavaEEStudy
-projects done in process of learning Java EE for me
+the repository show some projects done in process of learning Java EE for me.